microsoft/vscode-docs/docs/editor/accessibility.md

 ## Screen reader mode

 When VS Code detects that a screen reader is being used, it goes into screen reader optimized mode for the UI such as the editor and Integrated Terminal.
-The Status Bar displays **Screen Reader Optimized** in the lower right and you can exit screen reader mode by clicking on the display text.
+The Status Bar displays **Screen Reader Optimized** in the lower right and you can exit screen reader mode by clicking on the display text or using the **Toggle Screen Reader Accessibility Mode** command.

 ![Activating the screen reader optimized status bar will show a notification that allows disabling the mode](images/accessibility/screen-reader-mode.png)